HOW DOES THE XAPHOON ACHIEVE SUCH A SURPRISINGLY DEEP AND RICH SOUND?

 Overall, though, the Bamboo instruments, being handmade by only one artisan from Hawaii, definitely have a "cool factor" that is priceless!

-What most often happens is that parents buy a Xaphoon for their exceptional children, and then the parents end up buying one for themselves as well!
+What most often happens is that parents buy a Xaphoon for their exceptional child, and then the parents end up buying one for themselves as well!

-It is also being used in several Cirque du Soleil performances around the world - further proof that this instrument is ideal for the independent thinker in all of us!
+It is also being used in several Cirque du Soleil performances around the world!

 In the original bamboo instruments, the mouthpiece HAD to be round (otherwise there would be a hole in the top of the mouthpiece!)
 When it came time to design the Pocket Sax, that requirement went away and we started prototyping many different configurations, including placing a sax mouthpiece onto the end of a tube.
 It sounded awful.
 Full of distortion and lacking in depth.